Design and Technology

 Key Stage Four

-In KS4, pupils can choose the specialist subject area from the following options: Product Design, Electronic Products and Catering GCSE.
+In KS4, pupils can choose the specialist subject area from the following options: Design & Technology, Engineering and NCFE Level 2 Certificate in Food and Cookery.

-During the first of the two year GCSE course, pupils can expect to study the major aspects of their chosen option.
+During the two year GCSE course, pupils can expect to study the major aspects of their chosen option.
 This may include theory lessons, mini projects and entering national design competitions.
-These allow them to develop the skills needed for them to commence their controlled assessment projects.
+These allow them to develop the skills needed for them to commence their controlled assessment (NEA) projects.

-Controlled assessment projects carry 60% of the final GCSE grade.
-It will consist of a design brief – set by the exam board.
-Pupils are expected to analyse, research and develop a solution before manufacturing the final product.
+Controlled assessment projects carry 50% of the final GCSE grade.
+It will consist of a design brief – set by the exam board in June of Year 10.
+Pupils are expected to analyse, research and develop a solution before manufacturing the final product or Prototype.

 Product Design - The James Dyson Foundation